aaronhelton/skjold/README.md

 Notes
 -----

-The effort to harmonize Django's data models with those of RDFLib-SQLAlchemy required additions to the RDFLib-SQLAlchemy library.
-You'll need >= version 0.3.dev0 (clone https://github.com/RDFLib/rdflib-sqlalchemy) to make use of these additions.

-Also, I have added my own supplementary managed models (the RDFLib-SQLAlchemy models are unmanaged) that hold unique lists of, e.g., Resources, OWL Classes, Predicates, and such.
+I have added my own supplementary managed models (the RDFLib-SQLAlchemy models are unmanaged) that hold unique lists of, e.g., Resources, OWL Classes, Predicates, and such.
 For instance, the contextualized triple

     (s,p,o,c) (ns1:Foo,rdf:type,owl:Thing,context);